Get News & Updates Directly To Your Inbox

 Learning about stress will help you handle it.
 You can start to make changes and learn how to adapt.
 There is always something you can do about your stress, whether it stems from family, finances, health or other sources.
 By understanding where it is coming from, you can work on ways to reduce it and manage stressful situations better.

 And not only can it contribute to health conditions such as depression, obesity and heart disease, but people deal with the stress in unhealthy ways, says the American Psychological Association.
-That includes overeating, smoking or abusing drugs and alcohol.
+That includes overeating, smoking or misusing drugs and alcohol.

 It can also spell job burnout.
 It can leave you feeling exhausted, angry, distracted, disappointed and less productive.
 If you’re feeling less than motivated in your job, it may be time to make some changes.
 Try these three steps to get started.